What is a bulk entitlement?

 - Applications are advertised in local newspapers and on this website;

-- Depending on the nature of the proposal, the application process may involve consultation with stakeholders and local communities and submissions to the Department of Environment, Land, Water and Planning or the applicant.
+- Depending on the nature of the proposal, the application process may involve consultation with stakeholders and local communities and submissions to the Department of Energy, Environment and Climate Action or the applicant.
 The purpose of this consultation is to identify the potential impacts of the proposal, including any adverse impacts on existing water users and the environment;

 - The Minister for Water will consider any submissions received before making a determination on the application; and